william-mckeon/OpenAgent-logger/README.md

 ### HMAC canonical-string contract duplication

-Both `src/security.py` and `logger_client.py` in `openagent-api` must compute the canonical string identically.
+Both `src/security.py` and `src/client/logger.py` in `openagent-api` must compute the canonical string identically.
 There is no shared library yet.

-**Mitigation**: extract to a shared package once both sides have shipped and the contract is stable.
+**Mitigation**: extract to a shared package once both sides have stabilised.

 ### Authenticated `/health` and `/stats`